 Now for a bite.
 Woo hoo!

-I hope you enjoyed this recipe!
-It is so delicious.
+I hope you enjoyed this recipe because it is so delicious.

-Please feel free to share everywhere you want, like Pinterest, Yummly, Facebook, Twitter and all the other social sharing sites.
+Please feel free to share it everywhere you want.
+For example, Pinterest, Yummly, Facebook, Twitter and all the other social sharing sites.
 I would so appreciate it.Print

 These delicious chile relleno are fluffy and scrumptious!

 - small onion, diced